 2) Search, Insert and Delete become easier to do.
 We can use same insert, search and delete algorithms with small modifications (see below code).

 3) This approach is suited for self-balancing BSTs (AVL Tree, Red-Black Tree, etc) also.
 These trees involve rotations, and a rotation may violate BST property of simple solution as a same key can be in either left side or right side after rotation.

 - *** Print Common Nodes in Two Binary Search Trees.
 GFG.

 1. Get in-order traversal of both BST and compare.
-O(m * h) where m is number of nodes in first tree and h is height of second tree.
+Time complexity of this method is O(m+n) where m and n are number of nodes in first and second tree respectively.
+This solution requires O(m+n) extra space.

 2. Use the logic of iterative in-order traversal.
 Not easy.

 - [Pending] Construct all possible BSTs for keys 1 to N

 - *** Count BST subtrees that lie in given range.
 GFG –

 Algo: This is different from the question where we need to find the number of nodes in a given range.

 We need to verify each subtree and also check if each value lies in the given range.
 So we will have to pass the min and max value to each node (something similar like when we need to validate of a BT is a BST).